 Both the Local Plan and Neighbourhood Plans can play a key influencing role in identifying and prioritising land for community led housing development.

-In practice, local land owners are often persuaded by the principles of community asset ownership and are prepared to support schemes that are for direct local benefit.
+Local land owners can be persuaded by the principles of community asset ownership and be prepared to support schemes that are for direct local benefit.

 10. How can we fund a community led housing initiative?

 There are a range of funding sources that may be able to assist with organisational set up and pre development costs – for example business planning, governance, consultation and design.